NorahAlmubarak/FashionRecommendationsSystem/README.md

 ## **Goal**
 We trained **supervised learning models** to **classify and recommend fashion products**.

+## Algorithm Selection Justification
+In developing our fashion recommendation system, which processes images to predict subcategories and recommend similar items, we have selected two supervised machine learning algorithms: Support Vector Machine (SVM) Classifier and Multi-layer Perceptron (MLP) Neural Network.
+- *Support Vector Machine (SVM) Classifier*
+SVM is chosen for its effectiveness in image classification, particularly with high-dimensional data.
+It finds an optimal hyperplane to separate different classes, making it well-suited for distinguishing fashion subcategories based on image features.
+Its robustness against overfitting is also valuable for handling diverse fashion datasets [1].
+- *Multi-layer Perceptron (MLP) Neural Network*
+MLP is selected due to its ability to model complex non-linear relationships, which is essential for image-based classification.
+Its flexibility allows it to learn intricate patterns within image data, enabling accurate subcategory predictions.
+This makes it a strong candidate for improving recommendation accuracy in our system[2].

 ## **Steps in Supervised Learning**

 1. **Feature Extraction with ResNet50**